ArthurQuerido/ArthurQuerido/README.md

 - 👀 I’m interested in learning new programming skills and improving everything that I already know.

-- 🌱 I’m currently learning advanced Python, and improving some other things that I know relatively well, like Photoshop, Ilustrator and Excel.
+- 🌱 I’m currently learning advanced Python and PowerBI, and improving some other things that I know relatively well, like Photoshop, Ilustrator and Excel.

 - 💞️ I’m looking to collaborate on anything that can impact the world and help people on a daily basis.